Christopher Moltisanti: Season 3

-During Chris' initiation ceremony, in "Fortunate Son", he notices a raven on the windowsill and takes this as a bad omen.
+During Chris's initiation ceremony, in "Fortunate Son", he notices a raven on the windowsill and takes this as a bad omen.
 As the family's newest member, he inherits a betting shop from his capo, Paulie Gualtieri and is charged with paying minimum weekly dues to him.
 There is friction when Chris has difficulty making payments to Paulie, who subsequently humiliates him.
 After the Pine Barrens incident, they agreed to bury the hatchet.
 Elsewhere, Chris opens the Crazy Horse Nightclub in Long Branch with Furio as a partner and Adriana as the front operator.

 Chris is present when Jackie Aprile Jr. and his friends try to rob a card game run by Eugene Pontecorvo.
 Chris and acting capo Albert Barese fire back, killing Jackie Jr.'s friend Dino Zerilli as he tries to escape.
 Chris, jealous and resentful of Jackie Jr. as a rival for Tony's favor, expresses his intent to kill Jackie Jr. as retaliation for the heist, which Tony denies.
 This causes Chris to question Tony's leadership, calling him a hypocrite for not enforcing established rules of the mob protecting made men, which enrages Tony.

 Eventually, Vito Spatafore carries out a contract killing on Jackie Jr. in the Boonton Projects, shooting him in the back of the head, on the orders of Ralph Cifaretto and Tony.
 At Jackie Jr.'s funeral, Chris is arrested on a gambling charge along with Patsy Parisi and Silvio Dante.